 No. We are a diverse group of volunteers from around the world who work on this project in their spare time.
 Code-wise most of project contributions come from Europe where the current GIMP maintainers live.
-Our translators are an even more diverse group of contributors, since GIMP is available in 80 languages/locales.
+Our translators are an even more diverse group of contributors, since GIMP is available in more than 80 languages.

 Yes, you can.
 GIMP is free software, it doesn’t put restrictions on the kind of work you produce with it.